Intersect clinches funds for 1.5 GW of solar, 1 GWh storage in Texas, California

 First Solar-powered PV park in California.
 Author: U.S. Department of the Interior.

-September 29 (Renewables Now) - US clean energy developer Intersect Power LLC today announced the completion of about USD 3.1 billion (EUR 3.2bn) in financing to fund the construction and operation of about 1.5 GW direct current (DC) of solar projects plus 1 GWh of battery energy storage.
+US clean energy developer Intersect Power LLC today announced the completion of about USD 3.1 billion (EUR 3.2bn) in financing to fund the construction and operation of about 1.5 GW direct current (DC) of solar projects plus 1 GWh of battery energy storage.

 The financing will back four projects -- Lumina I and Lumina II totalling 840 MWp in Texas and Oberon I and Oberon II totalling 685 MWp plus 1 GWh of storage in California.
 All are expected to be up and running in 2023.